Teller of tales, spinner of yarns and satirist of just about everything.

-Randy Newman was born on November 28, 1944, in New Orleans.
-His mother, Adele, was a secretary, and his father, Irving George, was an internist, but his family had strong musical connections.
+Randy Newman was born on November 28, 1944 in New Orleans.
+His mother Adele was a secretary, and his father, Irving George was an internist, but his family had strong musical connections.
 Two of his uncles, Alfred Newman and Lionel Newman, both scored numerous films.
 The time he spent in New Orleans as a youngster had a profound influence on both his piano style and his songwriting, which in later years skewered Southern stereotypes in an ironic fashion that only an insider could get away with.

 Newman attended UCLA, where he studied music, but he dropped out one semester short of graduation.
 He was also briefly a member of the band the Tikis, who went on to become Harper’s Bizarre.
-Meanwhile, in the mid-Sixties, Newman began a close working relationship with Lenny Waronker, who was a childhood friend of Newman’s and who was also the son of Liberty Records’ president.
+Meanwhile, in the mid-Sixties, Newman began a close working relationship with Lenny Waronker, who was a childhood friend of Newman’s and the son of Liberty Records’ president.
 Waronker was hired to produce albums by the Tikis, the Beau Brummels and the Mojo Men, and he brought in Newman to play on the sessions.
-In 1966, Waronker was hired as an A&R manager for Warner Bros.
+In 1966 Waronker was hired as an A&R manager for Warner Bros.
 Records, and Newman would later sign with the label.

 Newman released his first album, Randy Newman, in 1968.
 Though it was a critical success, it did not make the charts.
 Even so, numerous artists, including Alan Price, Van Dyke Parks, Dave Van Ronk, Judy Collins, the Everly Brothers, Claudine Longet, Dusty Springfield, Nina Simone, Lynn Anderson, Wilson Pickett, Pat Boone and Peggy Lee, covered his songs, and "I Think It's Going to Rain Today" became an early standard.

-In 1970, Harry Nilsson did an entire album of Newman’s songs called Nilsson Sings Newman.
+In 1970 Harry Nilsson did an entire album of Newman’s songs called Nilsson Sings Newman.
 The album was a success, and Newman went on the road, opening for Nilsson.
 His next album, 1970’s 12 Songs, received great reviews but sold poorly.
 It featured such musicians as Ry Cooder, Clarence White and Gene Parsons, but the focus was on Newman’s piano playing.
 At the end of the Seventies, critic Robert Christgau ranked the album number six on his list of the best albums of the decade.
-And Three Dog Night had a huge hit with their cover of one of the album’s songs, “Mama Told Me Not to Come.”
+Three Dog Night had a huge hit with their cover of one of the album’s songs, “Mama Told Me Not to Come.”

 From that point, Newman’s popularity began to grow.
 His 1974 album, Good Old Boys, was a concept album about the South.
-It reached Number 36 and spent 21 weeks on the charts.
-And 1977’s Little Criminals contained the hit “Short People” and made its way into the Top 10.
+It reached Number Thirty-Six and spent twenty-one weeks on the charts.
+1977’s Little Criminals contained the hit “Short People” and made its way into the Top 10.
 His 1979 album, Born Again, featured guest vocals by members of the Eagles, and 1983’s Trouble in Paradise included the hit “I Love L.A.”
 That song is still played at home games by the Los Angeles Dodgers, the Los Angeles Lakers and the Los Angeles Kings.

 Newman has also worked on a number of Disney/Pixar films.
-He has scored six of the studio's films, including Toy Story, Toy Story 2 and Toy Story 3, and A Bug's Life, Monsters, Inc., and Cars.
+He has scored six of the studio's films, including Toy Story (1995), Toy Story 2 (1999), Toy Story 3 (2010), A Bug's Life (1998), Monsters, Inc. (2001) and Cars (2006).
 He has won Academy Awards for Best Original Song for two of those films, Monsters, Inc. and Toy Story 3.
-Newman has also written scores for Avalon, Parenthood, James and the Giant Peach, Seabiscuit, Awakenings, The Paper, Meet the Parents and its sequel, Meet the Fockers.
-Overall, Newman has received 20 Oscar nominations.
+Newman has also written scores for Avalon (1990), Parenthood (1989), James and the Giant Peach (1996), Seabiscuit (2003), Awakenings (1990), The Paper (1994), Meet the Parents (2000) and its sequel, Meet the Fockers (2004).
+Overall, Newman has received twenty Oscar nominations.

 In addition to film scores, Newman continued his recording career, releasing the albums Land of Dreams (1988), Bad Love (1999), and Harps and Angels (2008).
 2011’s The Randy Newman Songbook, Vol. 2, featured re-recordings of some of his earlier songs.

-Randy Newman (piano, vocals; born November 28, 1944)
+Inductee: Randy Newman (piano, vocals; born November 28, 1944)